-More testing is still required before reaching the end goal of releasing the sensor to industry for ubiquitous use.
-All the testing that has been performed so far has been done using PVS' with the specific clearance of 25 μ m relative to the key.
-Future efforts will involve more testing of sensors with a key clearance of 25 μ m, as well as other sensors with larger key clearances (e.g. 50 μ m, 100 μ m, 254 μ m etc.).
+Before more testing of the PVS can be performed, refinements need to be made to the overall test process including adjusting the oscilloscope to ensure its reliability and characterizing the boundary chamfer of the COTS high precision cylinder (as discussed earlier).
+After the necessary improvements have been made to the process, testing of the PVS will be required before reaching the end goal of releasing the sensor to industry for ubiquitous use.
+All the testing that has been performed so far has been done using PVS with the specific clearance of $25 \,\mu m$ relative to the key.
+Future efforts will involve more testing of sensors with a key clearance of 25 μ m, as well as other sensors with larger key clearances (e.g., 50 μ m, 100 μ m, and 254 μ m).
 With additional testing and improvements, the PVS can be verified for implementation and use in manufacturing environments.
 The ultimate goal is for the Identification and Isolation of Robot Workcell Accuracy Degradation test method and the PVS to be used by industry to monitor and respond to changes in the health of their robot workcells.